Cifram/pytorch-CycleGAN-and-pix2pix/docs/qa.md

 - change the parameters `--input_nc` and `--output_nc` to the number of channels in your input/output images.
 - Write your own custom data loader (It is easy as long as you know how to load your data with python).
 If you write a new data loader class, you need to change the flag `--dataset_mode` accordingly.
 Alternatively, you can modify the existing data loader.
 For aligned datasets, change this [line](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/data/aligned_dataset.py#L41); For unaligned datasets, change these two [lines](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/data/unaligned_dataset.py#L57).

-- If you use visdom and HTML to visualize the results, you may also need to change the visualization code.
+- If you use HTML to visualize the results, you may also need to change the visualization code.

 #### Multi-GPU Training ([#327](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/327), [#292](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/292), [#137](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/137), [#35](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/35))
 You can use Multi-GPU training by setting `--gpu_ids` (e.g., `--gpu_ids 0,1,2,3` for the first four GPUs on your machine.)
 To fully utilize all the GPUs, you need to increase your batch size.
 Try `--batch_size 4`, `--batch_size 16`, or even a larger batch_size.
 Each GPU will process batch_size/#GPUs images.
 The optimal batch size depends on the number of GPUs you have, GPU memory per GPU, and the resolution of your training images.